deadlysyn/splinter/README.md

 Splinter is an attempt to meet that need by providing a simple application allowing platform teams to easily and selectively exercise shared services. `cf-smoke-tests` can continue providing confidence in Cloud Foundry components while Splinter integrates with external monitoring to provide confidence in shared services.

+## 2019 Refactor

+Splinter underwent a major refactor as part of moving to the latest Node.js LTS release (12.13 as of writing):

+- Bump all dependencies to latest stable versions
+- Greatly simplify route code
+- Eliminate callback hell and use async/await in all tests
+- Better separation of concerns (test harness middleware, connection logic)
+- Cleanup each test to serve as better patterns
+- Improve RabbitMQ test to be more real-world (leverage custom exchange and binding)
+- Move from JSON to YAML for configuration
+- WIP: Add Prometheus instrumentation

 # Overview

 For each service enabled in the configuration (see `sample-config.yml`):